Hestia: Virgin goddess

 The gods Poseidon and Apollo (her brother and nephew respectively) both fell in love with Hestia and vied for her hand in marriage.
 But Hestia would have neither of them, and went to Zeus instead, and swore a great oath, that she would remain a virgin for all time and never marry.
 In the Homeric Hymn to Aphrodite, Aphrodite (goddess of sex and love) has "no power" over Hestia.

+Connection with Rome's foundation myth

+In one tradition preserved by Plutarch, King Tarchetius planned to execute his daughter and her handmaid.
+Hestia appeared to him in a dream and forbade the murder.
+Because of her intervention, the handmaid survived and gave birth to twin sons, who were subsequently identified with Romulus and Remus, the legendary founders of Rome.